kopavel/KiCadLogicalSchemeSimulator/schemaParts/z80/README.md

 - M1 always has 4 T states (plus any additional wait states).
 - Later M states have 3 T states each (plus any additional wait states).
 - IO reads have 3 T states and, as per Z80 specification, one extra Mw state, resulting in a total of 4 states (plus any additional wait states).

-Certain functionalities such as NMI, BUSRQ, BUSACK, and refresh activity are currently absent but are planned for future implementation.
+Certain functionalities, such as INT, BUSRQ, BUSACK, and refresh activity absent, but planned for future implementation.
-Z80Processor contains information about the real T state amount per OPCODE, allowing for precise execution in terms of T states, although this feature is yet to be implemented.
+Z80Processor project contains information about the real T state amount per OP-CODE, allowing for precise execution in terms of T states, although this feature is yet to be implemented.